totomobile43/cdkg/README.md

 Models are fairly generic formulations to compute energies used in the simulation and in the implementation of the BESO TPO algorithm.

-Note: `cs_tri` is used to compute energies for constant strain triangles, while `cs_tet` is for tetrehedral elements (which is not part of the paper, but I am including the code here).
+Note: `cs_tri.py` is used to compute energies for constant strain triangles. `cs_tet.py` is for tetrehedral elements, these are not part of the paper, but I am including the code here for tetrahedral simulations).

 ## Cite